VA Loans vs. USDA Loans

 • A 38-year payback period is an option for very low-income applicants who can’t afford the 33-year loan term.

-Closing costs can range between 2% and 5% of the purchase price of the property.
-With USDA loans, borrowers can include their closing costs in the loan amount.
+Closing costs can range between 2% and 5% of the property’s purchase price.
+USDA loans are the only mortgage type that allows borrowers to include their closing costs in the loan amount.

-This will result in a loan amount greater than 100% of the purchase price of the property.
+This will result in a loan amount greater than 100% of the property’s purchase price.
 However, sellers can pay up to 6% of the purchase price in closing costs for buyers, avoiding the need to add those costs to the loan amount.

 Down Payment Requirements